-4.3.1 Students must attain a semester grade point average of at least 3.00 ("B") for every semester in which they are registered.
+4.3.1 Students must attain a Semester GPA of at least 3.00 (B) for every semester in which they are registered.
 Individual programs may set higher standards.
-Any student with a semester grade point average below 3.00 may be allowed to register in the next semester while their academic performance is reviewed by their supervisory committee and continuation in their Graduate Program is recommended by the supervisory committee and approved by the Dean of Graduate Programs.
+Any student with a Semester GPA below 3.00 may be allowed to register in the next semester while their academic performance is reviewed by their supervisory committee.
+Continuation in their Graduate Program is recommended by the supervisory committee subject to approval by the Dean of Graduate Programs.

-Students who were registered in one course in a semester that resulted in a semester grade point average less than 3.00 based on a B- grade may be allowed to continue in their graduate program.
-However, if the student's cumulative grade point average is lower than a 3.00, a continuance review is needed.
+Students who were registered in one course in a semester that resulted in a Semester GPA less than 3.00 based on a B- grade may be allowed to continue in their graduate program.
+However, if the student's Cumulative GPA is lower than a 3.00, a continuance review is required.

 - 4.3.2 A grade of F in a course taken for credit in a Graduate Program must be reviewed by the supervisory committee and a recommendation must be made to the Dean of Graduate Programs concerning continuance of the student in the program.
-Such students will not be allowed to register in the next semester until approved to do so by the Dean of Graduate Programs. - 4.3.3 Graduate students may not repeat graduate courses except under exceptional circumstances if recommended by the supervisory committee and approved by the Dean of Graduate Programs. - 4.3.4 Students registered in a thesis, project, practicum or comprehensive examination will have their progress evaluated through progress reports completed by their supervisor in consultation with the supervisory committee (if applicable) and the student, and submitted to the Dean of Graduate Programs.
-If the progress report indicates a second Needs Improvement or Unsatisfactory progress, the student's continuation is reviewed by their supervisory committee with the Graduate Program Chair.
-Recommendations are submitted to the Dean of Graduate Programs for final decision. - 4.3.5 Conditions may be imposed by the Dean of Graduate Programs for continuation in the program.
+Such students will not be allowed to register in the next semester until approved to do so by the Dean of Graduate Programs. - 4.3.3 Graduate students may not repeat graduate courses except under exceptional circumstances if recommended by the supervisory committee subject to approval by the Dean of Graduate Programs. - 4.3.4 The supervisor, in consultation with the supervisory committee (if applicable) and the student, completes a progress report for students registered in a thesis, project, practicum, or comprehensive examination on a yearly basis and submits it to the Dean of Graduate Programs for approval.
+If the progress report indicates a second Needs Improvement or Unsatisfactory progress, the supervisory committee, with the Graduate Program Chair, reviews the student's continuation in a formal continuance review meeting and submits recommendations to the Dean of Graduate Programs for final decision. - 4.3.5 Conditions may be imposed by the Dean of Graduate Programs for continuation in the program.
 The conditions normally must be met within the next semester or the student will be required to withdraw.